Shotbow/fudawiki-files/hanafuda/games/minhwatu.md

 The total number of points distributed each round will always total 240.

-*Note: In real-like 5-player games the score total is usually 250 due to a 10-point joker or bonus 10 points.
+*Note: In real-life 5-player games the score total is usually 250 due to a 10-point joker or bonus 10 points.
 This may not apply in digital games.*

 The player who scored the most points in a given round becomes the dealer for the subsequent round.
 At the end of the game, the winner is the player who amassed the most points.